FreeRDP/FreeRDP/SECURITY.md

 How your report will be handled:

-* When a report is received we will acknolege the reception and review the reported issue(s) as soon as possible.
+* When a report is received we will acknowledge the reception and review the reported issue(s) as soon as possible.
 * Once confirmed we will determine the affected versions.
 If not reported via GitHub a [security advisory draft on GitHub](https://github.com/FreeRDP/FreeRDP/security/advisories) will be created for any issue.
 If it applies we will request a CVE.
 * On a private branch we will fix the issue and check the code for any potential similar problem.
 * After the fix is validated we will create and publish a new release for all supported versions and publish the advisories.